- Classic low sulphidation epithermal vein system which has numerous small old workings located in Sinaloa State

 The objective of the first phase drill program totaling 4,153 meters over 40 drill holes was to test each of the known vein structures to determine grade, continuity potential and build a prioritized inventory of veins.
 The Program successfully verified the existence and continuity of mineralized gold and silver veins at the project, where there is no evidence of modern exploration.
 Results demonstrate several areas having potential to host high grade deposits that will be the focus of follow up drilling.

 Results of forty short holes, averaging approximately 100 meters a hole, targeting a range from 50 to 184 meters in depth, confirm that gold and silver mineralization continue at depth.
 This mineralization is associated with a significant percent of other elements including lead, zinc and copper, which provide an important addition to the precious metals.
 The best intersections are related to dilation zones, “mineralized shoots”, within the veins of the low sulphidation system.

 The first four (4) holes tested the 5 Senores Vein located in the southern portion of the Property.
 These holes show good continuity for at least 500 meters of strike length along the 5 Senores Vein.
-In addition, drilling has shown high-grade mineralization matching up with the promising results garnered form surface sampling.
+In addition, drilling results from the veins tested to date on the project have returned high-grade mineralization matching up with the promising results garnered form surface sampling.

 Detailed Drill Results - Hole BDH-20-001 to BDH-004

 |Note: Silver Equivalent based on 90:1 (silver to gold ratio)